kedenk/vrdiary/README.md

 # VRDiary

-VRDiary is a virtual reality Android prototype application to write your diary in a secure digital format.
+VRDiary is a virtual reality Android prototype application to write your diary in a secure digital environment.
-In combination with Google Daydream you can dive completely into your diary environment.
+In combination with Google Daydream you can completely dive into your personal diary-writing environment.
-The application is completely developed in Unity 3D and with the Google Cardboard/Daydream SDK.
+The application is completely developed in Unity 3D with use of the Google Cardboard/Daydream SDK.

 ## The Application

-In the application multiple users has their own virtual environment, locked with a passcode, in which they can write their diary.
+In the application multiple users have their own virtual environment, locked with a passcode, in which they can write their diary entries.
 In the following pictures two different environments, implemented in this prototype, are shown.

 ![Environment 1](https://github.com/kedenk/vrdiary/blob/master/images/env_1.PNG?raw=true)